oscar-stack/vagrant-pe_build/README.markdown

 [vagranthosts]: https://github.com/adrienthebo/vagrant-hosts

+Ensure VMs have a FQDN set before installing PE.
+The easiest way to do this is by setting the `hostname` attribute of the VM configuration.

 Puppet Enterprise relies on SSL for security so you'll need to ensure that your SSL configuration isn't borked. [vagrant-hosts][vagranthosts] is recommended to configure VMs with semi-sane DNS.